-The goal of the program is to develop scholars-practitioners who will learn and practice advanced skills in designing, implementing, and analyzing effective research-based strategies in school/district leadership so they can provide active, positive, and effective leadership in the school environment.
-All students enrolled in the Doctor of Education in Educational Leadership degree program will demonstrate and apply knowledge and skills related to ISLLC and ELCC organization standards.
+The goal of the program is to develop scholars-practitioners who will learn and practice advanced skills in designing, implementing, and analysing effective research-based strategies in school/district leadership so they can provide active, positive, and effective leadership in the school environment.
+All students enrolled in the Doctor of Education in Educational Leadership degree program will demonstrate and apply knowledge and skills related to PSEL and NELP organisation standards.

 The Ed.D. requires the completion of a minimum of 60 credits – 51 credits of required courses and 9 credits of electives.
 (Note: courses are either three credits or six credits).